leozzmc/xAppSec/README.md

-To building the command tool to perform the security check to xApp in static and dynamic ways.
+To building the command tool to perform the security check to xApp in both static and dynamic ways.

 ## Functionality